Skip to main content

 The Git Integration is Well Thought Out

-Claude Code understands Git at a level that blew me away.
+Claude Code understands Git at an impressive level.
 It:

 • Creates meaningful commit messages automatically